MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 ##### Conversion to CNF
 > **Theorem**
-> Every sentence of first-order logic can be converted into an inferentially equivalent CNF sentence
+> Every sentence of first-order logic can be converted into an **inferentially** equivalent CNF sentence

-Same applies for quantifiers.
+> *notice the "inferentially"*

 These are the steps:
 1. Eliminate the implications
-	- Remember that $(x \implies y) \iff (\lnot x \,\lor\, y)$
+	- Remember that $x \implies y$ is the same as $\lnot x \,\lor\, y$
 2. Move $\lnot$ inwards
 	- For example $\lnot \forall x \,\,p$ becomes $\exists x \,\,\lnot p$
 	- We can use De Morgan rules as well
 3. Standardize variables
-	- If we have multiple quantifier, we make sure that each variable has a unique name (useful for following steps)
+	- If we have multiple quantifiers, we make sure that each variable has a unique name (useful for following steps)
-4. Skolemize (see later)
+4. Skolemize
 	- With this step we are able to maintain only universal quantifiers ($\forall$), deleting the existential ones ($\exists$).
 	- We first move the quantifiers all to the left, respecting their original order.
 	- Then, we have to remove the $\exists$ symbols.